Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Fleets.md

 ![Attendants New](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Fleets/Attendant%20New.PNG)

+When you have finished filling in the fields, click the **Save** button.

 ## Company Contracts
 In ATIONet the term company refers to the entity that manages the fleet.
 In this section you can create, edit or consult all company contracts.
+To make queries easier, there is a panel of filters at the top.

 ![Company Contracts](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Fleets/Company%20Contracts.PNG)

-To make queries easier, there is a filter panel on the top.
-You can filter by code, company, mode (credit or debit), description, etc.

 To create a company contract, click the **New** button.